katzgrau/chip/README.md

 Now read all about what you just installed :)

+## The basics

+`divvy` starts up and tries to log a file (like a log file) or read from standard input.
+It goes through each line looking for patterns that you specified as arguments.
+When it finds a match, it does whatever you told divvy to do with that match.

+Maybe you'd want to:

+1. Show the match(es) on the screen (like grep)
+2. Colorize matches (like a colorizer)
+3. Follow the file (like tail)
+4. Log it to a file (like output redirection)
+5. Have the line emailed to you (maybe for errors in a log)
+6. Kick off another program
+7. Any combination of the above, with any number of matches, all at once

-## Its like grep
+## Examples

+### Split matches into different files

-You have a big ol log file from some web application that uses the conventions of starting lines with ERROR, WARN, INFO, DEBUG, etc. You want to place all of the errors in one file, and all of the WARNS in another.
+You have a big ol' log file from some web application that uses the conventions of starting lines with ERROR, WARN, INFO, DEBUG, etc. You want to place all of the errors in one file, and all of the WARNS in another.